urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 #### Search

+- The {% tooltip label="++find"
+  href="/language/hoon/reference/stdlib/2b#find" /%} function takes
-- [`++find`](/language/hoon/reference/stdlib/2b#find) `[nedl=(list) hstk=(list)]` locates a sublist (`nedl`, needle) in the list (`hstk`, haystack).  (`++find` starts counting from zero.)
+  `[nedl=(list) hstk=(list)]` and locates a sublist (`nedl`, needle) in the list (`hstk`, haystack).  (`++find` starts counting from zero.)

     ```hoon
     > (find "brillig" "'Twas brillig and the slithy toves")
     [~ 6]
     ```

-    `++find` returns a `unit`, which right now means that we need to distinguish between nothing found (`~` null) and zero `[~ 0]`.  `unit`s are discussed in more detail in [a later lesson](/courses/hoon-school/L-struct).
+    `++find` returns a `unit`, which right now means that we need to distinguish between nothing found (`~` null) and zero `[~ 0]`.
+    `unit`s are discussed in more detail in [a later lesson](/courses/hoon-school/L-struct).

 #### Tokenize/Parse

 To _tokenize_ text is to break it into pieces according to some rule.
 For instance, to count words one needs to break at some delimiter.

 ```
 "the sky above the port was the color of television tuned to a dead channel"
  1   2   3     4   5    6   7   8     9  10         11    12 13 14  15
 ```

 Hoon has a sophisticated parser built into it that [we'll use later](/courses/hoon-school/P-stdlib-io).
 There are a lot of rules to deciding what is and isn't a rune, and how the various parts of an expression relate to each other.
 We don't need that level of power to work with basic text operations, so we'll instead use basic `list` tools whenever we need to extract or break text apart for now.

 ##  Exercise: Break Text at a Space

 Hoon has a very powerful text parsing engine, built to compile Hoon itself.
 However, it tends to be quite obscure to new learners.
 We can build a simple one using `list` tools.

-- Compose a gate which parses a long `tape` into smaller `tape`s by splitting the text at single spaces.
+- Compose a {% tooltip label="gate" href="/glossary/gate" /%} which
+  parses a long `tape` into smaller `tape`s by splitting the text at single spaces.
 For example, given a `tape`

     ```hoon {% copy=true %}
     "the sky above the port was the color of television tuned to a dead channel"